juniorsundar/neorg-extras/README.md

 I don't want to deviate excessively and create new grammar to accommodate my GTD because if, in the future, Neorg gains its own builtin GTD feature, I want to minimise issues of backwards compatibility.
-The last thing I want is to go through all my old files and remove artefacts that will interfere with the new and definitely superior GTD implementation.
+The last thing I want is to go through all my old files and remove artifacts that will interfere with the new and definitely superior GTD implementation.

-## Agenda View
+## Views

 A new buffer that contains all the tasks in your workspace.
 Note that it will only consider tasks that are prefixed with a heading tag: